Tawaan: Soundtrack

 The title song was sung by Zohaib Hassan.
 The music was composed by Waqar Ali and the lyrics were written by Sabir Zafar.

 Broadcast

-It was aired on Hum Europe in UK, on Hum TV UK in the United States and Hum TV Mena in the United Arab Emirates on the same day.
+It was aired on Hum Europe in the UK, on Hum TV UK in the United States, and on Hum TV Mena in the United Arab Emirates on the same day.
 All International broadcasting aired the series in accordance with their standard times.

 In May 2020, the show began airing in Mauritius on MBC 2.